 12. Conversion rate

-Conversion rate, meanwhile, determines the number of leads converted over the total number of leads generated in a single period.
+Conversion rate determines the number of leads converted over the total number of leads generated in a single period.
 This indicator is important when they handle an outbound lead generation team.

 This KPI follows the ‘sales funnel’ method.
-For instance, of their 1000 leads a month, 500 took interest in their services but only 250 signed up to the website and 100 closed a sales transaction.
+For instance, of their 1000 leads a month, 500 were interested in their services, but only 250 signed up for the website, and 100 closed a sales transaction.
 Converted into a percentage, they will then get the conversion rate of their team.

 13. First call close